yusinto/universal-hot-reload/README.md

     // ...your other express middleware

-    // Important: reference webpack dev server for the client bundle const html = `<!DOCTYPE html>
+    // Important: reference webpack serve url for the client bundle const html = `<!DOCTYPE html>
                 <html>
                   <body>